bricklen/gmailnotifier/README.md

 ## Disclaimer
 See the LICENSE about disclaimers of liability.
 As with all Open Source software: use at your own risk.

+## TODO
+- Investigate rewriting this script to use the Google native API tools, https://godoc.org/google.golang.org/api/gmail/
+- Add option to delete a message.
+Prompt to confirm.